United Ways Across New Hampshire

 Give.
 Advocate.
 Volunteer.
 LIVE UNITED.

-Each independent United Way hosts an annual campaign and a variety of local fundraising opportunities.
-By mobilizing tens of thousands of donors across the state they collectively raise more than $14 million.
-What sets United Way apart from other nonprofits is its unique structure where dollars raised across the state are invested locally and decisions about how those dollars are spent are made by local volunteers in each community.
+Each individual United Way mobilizes tens of thousands of donors across the state, collectively raising nearly $14 million.
+United Way has a unique structure where dollars raised across the state are invested locally and decisions about how those dollars are spent are made by local volunteers in each community.

-Volunteering with United Way is one of the best ways to give back to your local community.
-You can donate your time and talent by volunteering as a board member, committee member, joining your local Campaign Cabinet to help raise funds for your community, participating in Day of Caring events, serve as a Volunteer Income Tax Assistance (VITA) Program volunteer or provide administrative assistance in your local United Way office.
+When you volunteer through United Way in New Hampshire, you’re joining thousands of people who are giving back so others can get ahead.
+Donate your time and talent by volunteering as a Board Member or Committee member, joining your local Campaign Cabinet to help raise funds for your community, participating in Day of Caring events, serving as a Volunteer Income Tax Assistance (VITA) Program volunteer or providing administrative assistance in your local United Way office.